yntha/idleheroes/README.md

 - Game state synchronization

 ## Assets
 The official Idle Heroes assets are encrypted and include the source code for the game client.
 This client distributes only the decrypted resource assets to provide a better experience, but not the decrypted game client code due to ethical and legal considerations.
 The decrypted assets are provided as a downloadable zip file in the [Releases](https://github.com/yntha/idleheroes/releases) section and are updated with each new game version.
+If the client detects that the local assets are outdated or missing, it will download and extract the latest/base assets automatically. <b>The base assets are 642 MB in size.</b>

 ## Contact
 For questions or support, please open an [issue](https://github.com/yntha/idleheroes/issues).
 For direct contact, you can reach me on Discord `@kilozz` or Telegram `@neosophaux`.